-Finding Warnscale Head Bothy is a much tougher challenge though, if you don’t know exactly where it is.
+Finding Warnscale Head Bothy is a much tougher challenge though, if you don’t already know exactly where it is.
 The shortest route to it involves parking at Gatesgarth Farm at the head of the Buttermere Valley.
 From there walk up the Warnscale Bottom path, sticking to the eastern side of Warnscale Beck.
-The path gets steeper and eventually takes a sharp left turn above the beck, now in a ravine on the right.
+The path gets steeper and eventually takes a sharp left turn above the beck, now in a ravine down to the right.
 Not far after this turn the bothy can be seen on the far side of the gully.

 Warnscale Head Bothy from the Fleetwith Pike path